haritha3679/up-N-smoke/README.md

 Up-N-smoke/index_rec_med.html  - calls below .js script
 Up-N-smoke/static/js/logic_rec.js

--in order to run the code as it was structured you need to use py4web which it was used to deploy PythonAnywhere,
+- In order to run the code as it was structured you need to use py4web which it was used to deploy PythonAnywhere,

 ## Contributors
 - Carmen Y Wiggins
-- Kathleen Snider
+- Kathleen Snider-Belinski
 - Veethika Singh
 - Haritha Koleti
 - Michelle Petras